cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 characteristics as defined by the application.

 A transaction may only have one class.
 If it is not assigned any specific class, it will be assigned a *default class*, which is a special class always present in any set of classes.
+This is analogous to the _native VLAN_ for untagged traffic in an 802.1Q network.
 Because no transaction can belong to two or more classes, transaction classes form disjoint sets, that is, the intersection between classes is empty.
 Also, all transactions in the mempool are the union of the transactions in all classes.

 :memo: _Definition_: Each class has a *priority* and two classes cannot have the same priority.
 Therefore all classes can be ordered by priority.